Lucas Oil Stadium: Financing

 The total cost of Lucas Oil Stadium was $720 million.
 The stadium is being financed with funds raised by the State of Indiana and the City of Indianapolis, with the Indianapolis Colts providing $100 million.
 Marion County has raised taxes for food and beverage sales, auto rental taxes, innkeeper's taxes, and admission taxes for its share of the costs.
 Meanwhile, there has been an increase in food and beverage taxes in the eight surrounding doughnut counties (with the exception of Morgan County) and the sale of Colts license plates.

 The County Commissioners of each county voted whether to levy the 1% food and beverage tax proposed by Marion County.
-Sweetening the deal for those counties was the fact that half of the revenue from the tax would stay in the respective county.
+Under the agreement, half of the revenue from the tax would stay in the respective county.
 Morgan County was the only county to turn down the offer, yet in a later vote, it levied its own 1% tax – thus keeping all of its additional generated revenue.

 Budget shortfall

-In August 2006, the Capital Improvement Board, which operates the stadium, estimated that daily operating expenses of the new stadium would be $10 million more per year than the RCA Dome.
+In August 2006, the Capital Improvement Board, which operates the stadium, estimated that operating expenses of the new stadium would be $10 million more per year than the RCA Dome.
 The board urged the Indiana General Assembly to authorize funding to cover the shortfall.
-The Indiana Legislature considered a bill to raise sales taxes statewide to cover the shortfall, however this plan faced stiff opposition from legislators outside the Indianapolis metro area.
+The Indiana Legislature considered a bill to raise sales taxes statewide to cover the shortfall; however, this plan faced stiff opposition from legislators outside the Indianapolis metro area.

 The assembly ultimately authorized a tax increase in Indianapolis-Marion County.
 In addition, the CIB trimmed staff and cut $10 million from its budget.
 Still, the agency anticipated a $20 million operating deficit for Lucas Oil Stadium in 2009.
-Anticipated expenses are $27.7 million—far outstripping the $7.7 million CIB expects to collect from its share of revenue from stadium events.
+Anticipated expenses were $27.7 million—far outstripping the $7.7 million CIB expected to collect from its share of revenue from stadium events.
 The Colts organization has been criticized for the favorable lease terms and the high percentage of revenue it can keep under the terms of its agreements with the stadium authorities and there have been calls for the team to cover the shortfalls of the CIB.
 The Colts responded to these criticisms in an open letter to fans on September 16, 2009.

-Complications
+Incidents

 On September 8, 2013, after the Colts defeated the Oakland Raiders in the season opener, a rail over the opposing team tunnel collapsed, injuring two fans.
 One fan was transferred to the hospital for evaluation.
 No serious injuries were reported.

 On September 3, 2015, three fans were injured by a bolt that fell from the roof of the stadium as it was being opened during an NFL preseason game against the Cincinnati Bengals.
 The stadium was pronounced safe by officials, but the roof remained closed for events until a final investigation was completed as to why the bolt fell.